1. Get Vaccinated

 You'll see them everywhere on campus.
 They mark one-way entrances and exits, staggered seating in classrooms, and elevator occupancy limits—ways to keep us all safe.

 Wash your hands regularly for at least 20 seconds.
 Don't touch your face.
 Stay six feet away from others.
-Wear a face covering.
+Follow our face covering requirements.
 Monitor your health daily for symptoms of COVID-19 and stay home if you feel sick.
-Do all of this whether you're on campus or off—our local community is relying on us, too.

 9. Keep it Small

-Limit your social gatherings to a small circle of friends (no more than 10 if you're indoors) and limit your travel as much as you can to lessen your chances—and everyone else's—of exposure to COVID-19.
+Limit your social get-togethers to a small circle of friends when gathering sizes are restricted and limit your travel to lessen your chances—and everyone else's—of exposure to COVID-19.